AreebaZafarChohan/BMI-Calculator-Project/README.md

-This a bmi calculator project of typescript using inquirer, chalk and node.js.
+This a bmi calculator project of typescript using inquirer, chalk and node.js. npx command: [npx na157-bmi-calc]